warmcat/libwebsockets/README.coding.md

 Async nature of client connections
 ----------------------------------

-When you call `lws_client_connect(..)` and get a `wsi` back, it does not mean your connection is active.
-It just mean it started trying to connect.
+When you call `lws_client_connect_info(..)` and get a `wsi` back, it does not mean your connection is active.
+It just means it started trying to connect.

 Your client connection is actually active only when you receive `LWS_CALLBACK_CLIENT_ESTABLISHED` for it.